reab5555/Movies-Recommender-Autoencoder/README.md

 The Autoencoder model consists of the following layers:

 ### Encoder:
-- Linear layer with 512 units, ReLU activation, Dropout
+- Linear layer with 512 units, ReLU activation, and Dropout
-- Linear layer with 256 units, ReLU activation, Dropout
+- Linear layer with 256 units, ReLU activation, and Dropout
 - Linear layer with 64 units, ReLU activation

 ### Decoder:
-- Linear layer with 256 units, ReLU activation, Dropout
+- Linear layer with 256 units, ReLU activation, and Dropout
-- Linear layer with 512 units, ReLU activation, Dropout
+- Linear layer with 512 units, ReLU activation, and Dropout
 - Linear layer with input dimension units, ReLU activation

 ### Hyperparameters: